-It was four years ago when DAMA switched gears from a weekly rotational recycling program that required residents in Dallas Borough and Dallas and Kingston townships to sift through a dozen accepted recyclable materials to a single-stream program.
+It was four years ago when DAMA switched gears from a weekly rotational recycling program, which required residents in Dallas Borough and Dallas and Kingston townships to sift through a dozen accepted recyclable materials, to a single-stream program.

 Within the first month of implementing the single-stream program, DAMA collected 15 tons of recycled materials.

-At the end of 2015, Dallas Area Municipal Authority Solid Waste Supervisor William Feher calculated DAMA collected 2,003 tons of recyclable materials.
+At the end of 2015, Feher calculated DAMA collected 2,003 tons of recyclable materials.

 “That is 44.5 percent of what was collected was recycled,” he said.
-“That was 21.5 percent over the state-mandated 23 percent,” he said.
+“That was 21.5 percent over the state-mandated 23 percent.”

 “Our residents and businesses are phenomenal at recycling,” he said.

 DAMA’s trucks travel 12 miles to Northeast Recycling Solutions recycling facility in Hanover Township.
-This is a shorter distance than traveling 28 miles to the Keystone Sanitary Landfill in Lackawanna County, saving in fuel costs and wear and tear on trucks, Feher said.
+This is a shorter distance, saving in fuel costs and wear and tear on trucks then traveling 28 miles to the Keystone Sanitary Landfill in Lackawanna County, Feher said.